Avanade/NTangle/docs/SqlServer.md

 The default is to use the [`OutboxEventPublisher`](../src/NTangle/Events/OutboxEventPublisherBase.cs) which enqueues all events using stored procedure [`spEventOutboxEnqueue`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Stored%20Procedures/Generated/spEventOutboxEnqueue.sql) into the [`EventOutbox`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/EventOutbox.sql) and [`EventOutboxData`](../samples/SqlServerDemo/SqlServerDemo.Database/Schema/NTangle/Tables/Generated/EventOutboxData.sql) tables.
 This can be configured to use an alternate `IEventPublisher` where required.

+There are multiple advantages of using the event outbox, a) a log of published events will be maintained, b) performance of orchestrator may be improved, c) dependency of external destination removed from orchestrator, and d) multiple sends will have the same event identifier which is useful in duplicate detection scenarios.

 </br>

 #### Completion